Hawaii Cultural Cuisine

 Coco puff pastry is a specialty of Liliha Bakery, a stop on the Hole-in-the-Wall Tour.
 The baker’s warning: “I had to take a CPR course to revive people who faint after tasting these for the very first time!”

-TripAdvisor global community of travelers are mighty impressed with Hawaii Food Tours, with a very rare, close-to-unanimous endorsement by 1,544 clients from Canada, the US, Australia, Germany, Israel and Britain, giving their tour experiences a top rating of “excellent”.
+Follow Up FactsThe TripAdvisor global community of travelers is mighty impressed with Hawaii Food Tours, with a high number of “excellent endorsements” by 1,992 clients from Canada, the US, Australia, Germany, Israel and Britain.

 Offered year round, Hawaii Food Tours, www.HawaiiFoodTours.com, does free pick-up from the Waikiki area for any of its tours.
 Guests staying outside that area meet at a designated hotel in Waikiki.
-For information and reservations, tel: 808-926-3663 or toll free from the mainland US or Canada, 1-800-715-2468; email: MGray@HawaiiFoodTours.com.
+For information and reservations, email: Tours@HawaiiFoodTours.com.

 Feel free to explore other stories about alternative Hawaiian vacations well suited to senior travelers, their families and friends.
 Click on the titles below to read each inspiring article.